ABOUT THE DEPARTMENT:

 Do I need an appointment to visit the Archives?

-An appointment is not necessary, but is appreciated.
-Please contact Archival Services so the staff have the opportunity to understand your research and expedite service to you.
+Currently, an appointment is necessary, and is appreciated.
+Please contact Archives and Special Collections so the staff have the opportunity to understand your research and expedite service to you.

 QUESTIONS ABOUT DONATIONS:

-How do I make a monetary donation to Archival Services?
+How do I make a monetary donation to Archives and Special Collections?

 Monetary donations help fund the organization and preservation of historical materials.
 For example, monetary donations can be used to purchase acid-free folder and boxes or to have professional conservation work completed in a laboratory.
 Please see Donor Information for more details.

-How do I donate archival materials to Archival Services?
+How do I donate archival materials to Archives and Special Collections?

-Archival Services acquires most materials through donations.
-Please contact the Head of Archival Services to discuss the donation and to have the collection evaluated.
+Archives and Special Collections acquires most materials through donations.
+Please contact the Head of Archives and Special Collections to discuss the donation and to have the collection evaluated.